In this article I'm going to lift the curtain on paid ads for affiliate marketing. I'm going to show you:

 When you gather email addresses, you can contact your subscribers again later with offers to your affiliate products.

-Step By Step Method for Creating Paid Ads to Sell Affiliates
+Step By Step Method for Creating Paid Ads to Sell Affiliate Products

 Here is what the process should look like...

 Note: I am not showing the technical aspects of creating the ad here.
-If you want help with this, check out Facebook's native library of tutorials.
+If you want help with this, check out the tutorials provided by the ad networks themselves.

-This part requires a lot of work on your part but it is where the real money is made.
+This part requires a lot of work, but it is where the real money is made.

-Content should be directly related to the product in some way.
+Content should be directly related to the product.
 It should attract the type of person who would buy the product you're eventually going to sell.